Pyrokar100/Frequency_Domain_Hilbert_Transformer/README.md

 This a design of a digital integrated circuit using Cadence Software.
 The idea is to get a Hilbert Frequency Domain Transformer.

-    DFHT.sdc is the design constraint file that defines the clock frequency and uncertainty.
+-    DFHT.sdc is the design constraint file that defines the clock frequency and uncertainty.

--DFHT.v is the top verilog module f the system that was previously design.
+- DFHT.v is the top verilog module f the system that was previously design.

 -DFHT_tb is the test bench.
 (No synthethizable)